ibm-cloud-docs/FileStorage/faqs.md

 {: support}

 IOPS is enforced at the volume level.
 Said differently, two hosts connected to a volume with 6000 IOPS share that 6000 IOPS.

+## Is there a minimum IOPS guaranteed by {{site.data.keyword.cloud_notm}}?
+{: #miniops}
+{: faq}
+{: support}

+No, {{site.data.keyword.cloud_notm}} does not guarantee a minimum IOPS value.
+IOPS (input/output operations per second) are driven by the compute host where the file storage is mounted, not by the storage itself.
+The storage volume has an upper IOPS limit and a throughput limit based on your provisioned configuration.
+These are maximum thresholds, not minimum guarantees.

+When you provision a {{site.data.keyword.filestorage_short}} volume, you select an IOPS tier (for Endurance) or specify a custom IOPS value (for Performance).
+This value represents the maximum IOPS that the volume can handle.
+The actual IOPS that you experience depends on your application's workload and the I/O operations that your compute host generates.

+The storage system can throttle data traffic based on two factors:
+- **IOPS limit** - The maximum number of I/O operations per second that the volume can process
+- **Throughput limit** - The maximum data transfer rate (calculated as IOPS × I/O size)

+If your application uses an I/O size larger than the nominal 16 KB, the throughput limit is reached before the IOPS limit.
+For example, with a 6000 IOPS volume:
+- At 16 KB I/O size: You can achieve 6000 IOPS (~93.75 MB/sec throughput)
+- At 32 KB I/O size: Throughput limit is reached at 3000 IOPS (~93.75 MB/sec throughput)

+For more information about how I/O size affects performance, see [What happens when I use a smaller IO size for measuring performance?](#smallblock)

 ## Does the volume need to be pre-warmed to achieve the expected throughput?
 {: faq}